ccgilroy/ma-thesis/doc/ma_revisions/revisit_descriptives.md

 In terms of model interpretations, increasing more slowly, not decreasing

-Andersonville, which Ghaziani marks as the new gay neighborhood in Chicago, and a target for directed queer migration, is one of the neighborhoods becoming less male and more married.
+Andersonville, which @ghaziani_there_2014 marks as the new gay neighborhood in Chicago, and a target for directed queer migration, is one of the neighborhoods that has become less male and more married in recent years.

 # observations